Our life in Christ (3:1-17)

 This is a strong reminder to us that we are to be generous and forgiving just as Christ has been generous and forgiving us.

 |14 And beyond all these things put on love, which is the perfect bond of unity.|

 When we are loving to one another, we will have unity.
 When we consider others more important than ourselves (Phil.
 2:3), when we are willing to sacrifice ourselves for others, we glorify God.
-This helps to bring unity, compassion, patience, with one another in the body of Christ.
+This helps to bring unity, compassion, and patience with one another in the body of Christ.

-By contrast, perhaps we could say that the reason we have so much division of the body of Christ is because we have not properly put on love.
+By contrast, perhaps we could say that the reason we have so much division of the body of Christ is that we have not properly put on love.